vkdvamshi/toolhub/README.md

 Developing on unix based systems is only supported at this moment.

-Run the setup script and follow the instructions.
+Run the setup script and follow the instructions on ubuntu & MAC OS.

 ```bash
 ./script/setup